sebest/katana/README.md

 - Image resizing and caching
 - Image format conversion: jpeg, webp or png.
 - Full support of HTTP caching Headers (Etag, Cache-Control, If-Modified-Since, etc)
-- Rewriting of URLs and path in the cache
+- URL rewriting
 - HttpWhoHas: using HEAD requests on backends server to locate a file
 - Configurable logging and debugging
 - X-accel feature to put nginx in front of Katana
-- Can return (resized) image on 404 not found
+- Can return (resized) image for 404 not found
-- Can work with Gunicorn or standalone
+- Can work with Gunicorn or standalone using gevent wsgi server

 Installation
 ------------